 1. When booking accommodation check out the reviews!

 My hostel in Girona was incredible, the one in Barcelona was a hell hole.
 If possible ask to check out the room before committing to staying somewhere.
-When you are travelling solo this is so important.
+When you are traveling solo this is so important.
 Not only was the hostel pretty dirty but it was also miles out of town.
 If you are arriving in a city early in the day then I’d recommend taking a walk around and finding somewhere to stay on foot (that if your bag isn’t too heavy!) or better still talk to others and get a recommendation.

 2. Sometimes it’s OK to get on a tourist bus